HydraMeshnet/developer-portal/morpheus.md

 ### Layer-1

 It's called layer-1 as it's stored in the same database, the same way as other Hydra transactions.
+This financial layer keeps track of balances of wallets and orders the transactions in the pool based on paid fees and wallet nonces.

 We use [AIP29](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md), custom transactions for managing operations on DID documents.
-There is intentionally no relation between authentication/authorization of DAC operations using Ed25519 keys and the authentication/authorization of the Hydra transaction using secp256k1 addresses.
+To improve privacy and flexibility, there is intentionally no relation between authentication/authorization of DAC operations using Ed25519 keys and the authentication/authorization of the Hydra transaction using secp256k1 addresses.

 <details>
 <summary>